knights-lab/UTree/README.md

-### Installation
+### Download and run
+Download the zip file with the binaries for your system.
+Unix (Mac and Linux) users: You may also have to set the files as executable with chmod +x utree-*

+### Compilation (optional, only if you want to adjust internal parameters)

-This set of installation instructions are for MacOSX and Linux users only.
+This set of compilation instructions are for Windows (msys/BASH environment) and Linux users only.
+Mac users will not be able to run these commands unless they have a real version of gcc (not the default clang).

 ```
 # Clone UTree